Stocks That Pay Good Dividends

 At the same time, the company you invest in needs to have a large cash flow.
 The bigger the cash flow, the more liquid assets they can payout to investors.

-This is one major reason why utility companies have such strong dividend payouts; they have a sizable consumer base and extremely high revenue from providing basic services.
+This is one major reason why utility stocks have such strong dividend payouts; they have a sizable consumer base and extremely high revenue from providing basic services.
 Utility companies pull in a lot of cash income so they are great at paying out dividends.

 Lastly, look for companies that have shown continual dividend growth for at least 5 years.
 Once dividend growth hits the magic 5-year mark, it is more likely they will continue to grow in the future.